 Courses and Specialization for Master of Marketing in Australia

-Master of Marketing is offered as a standalone program or a specialization of some other program.
-In either case, plenty of specialization within the marketing domain is offered by the universities such as:
+Master of Marketing is offered as a standalone program or a specialization of another program.
+In either case, plenty of specialization within the marketing domain is offered by the universities, such as:

 - Social medial analyses for marketing